 Closer still is The Newt in Somerset, a country estate which has been stunningly renovated to feature landscaped gardens, woodland and farmland.
 Visitors are welcome to explore the grounds, view the artistically maintained gardens where produce is grown for the restaurant, farm shop and café and learn about modern and traditional farming methods.
 There is also a Michelin recommended restaurant in the main hotel.

 The small market town of Glastonbury on the Somerset levels is steeped in history, myth and quirkiness.
 Filled with museums, shops and attractions it is like nowhere else.
 Visit the historic Tor and Chalice Well or look around the eclectic mix of shops, museums and art galleries.
 The town has a distinctly alternative hippy vibe, this is because Glastonbury is also home to the famous music festival (although the actual site is just outside in the village of Pylle.)
 The town itself is classically English in architecture, but its history and fables are unlike any other town.

 Somerset and the surrounding area is home to some of the finest schools in England, and most are within half an hour’s drive of North Cadbury.
 So if you’re thinking of visiting to look around one of the local schools, our cottages make the perfect location.
 If one of your children or grandchildren attends the local schools then staying in North Cadbury gives you the perfect opportunity to visit your loved ones.
-With Millfield School based in Street, Kings School and Sexeys in Bruton and Sherborne Boys School and Sherborne International School all based locally, North Cadbury Court Coach House and Yacht Club make the perfect location for those visiting.
+With Millfield School in Street, Kings Bruton, Sexeys in Bruton, Sherborne Girls and Boys school and Sherborne International School all based locally, North Cadbury Court Coach House and Yacht Club make the perfect location for those visiting.